* We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

 Why Do They Call It “Blue Ring of Death”?

 Well, that’s the internet for you.
 The Playstation 4 has a thing called the Blue Light of Death and so the internet just coined the phrase the blue ring of death.
-Which is in reference to the solid blue ring that appears on the top of the Echo device when the unit is processing your query, malfunctioning, or refuses to do anything.
+Which is in reference to the Alexa rings and specifically the solid blue ring that appears on the top of the Echo device when the unit is processing your query, malfunctioning, or refuses to do anything.

 What Steps Can I Take To Troubleshoot?